• About

 Home » Brownies and Bars

-Cherry Swirl Biscoff Cheesecake Bars
+Cherry Cheesecake Bars

-May 9, 2022 By Ashley Leave a Comment
+Published: May 9, 2022 by Ashley This post may contain affiliate links.
+Leave a Comment

-Jump to Recipe
+↓ Jump to Recipe

 Biscoff cookies are crisp, delicate cookies that taste of deeply caramelized sugar, with a mixture of spices such as cinnamon, cloves, nutmeg and ginger.
 They're good.
 Like, really good.
 Their texture is similar to that of a graham cracker, and when pulverized and mixed with butter, they bake up to make a crust similar to a graham cracker crust - crispy, buttery and nutty.